guitassinari/nfl-rushing/README.md

 ### System requirements

-In order to run this project you must the following tools
+In order to run this project you must install the following tools

 > Click any of them to see installation instructions